-Career pundits encourage us, exhort us even, to aim for professional activties in which we excel or feel passionate about.
+Career pundits encourage us, exhort us even, to aim for professional activities in which we excel or feel passionate about.
 But for some of us that simply isn’t possible.
 Oftentimes career blips can work to our advantage.

 Nothing is set in stone